Alexa Smart Properties for Hospitality Device Purchase and Setup

 Frustration-Free Setup (FFS) enables you to set up multiple Alexa-enabled devices by using a provisioner device.
 A provisioner device is a manually set up device from which Wi-Fi settings are automatically copied over to your other devices for quick setup.
 For more information, see Understanding Frustration-Free Setup.

-The following Amazon Echo devices can be registered and set up for use with Alexa for Hospitality:
+The following Amazon Echo devices can be registered and set up for use with Alexa Smart Properties for hospitality:

 - Amazon Echo (2nd, 3rd, 4th generation)

 - Amazon Echo Dot (2nd, 3rd, 4th generation)

 - Amazon Echo Dot with Clock (3rd, 4th generation)

 - Amazon Echo Show 5